daisy33/Vocabulary/README.md

 CLAYTON VIC 3168
 AUSTRALIA
 (jimbreen@gmail.com)
 The link to the Website is http://wwwjdic.org/.
-Every WWW-Site, Software, Dictionary or Vocabulary List that uses the database must contain an easy-to-spot Acknowledgement like the following:
+Every WWW-site, software, dictionary or vocabulary list that uses the database must contain an easy-to-spot Acknowledgement like the following:

 “Sample Acknowledgement for a WWW Site
 This site uses the EDICT and KANJIDIC dictionary files.
 These files are the property of the Electronic Dictionary Research and Development Group, and are used in conformance with the Group's licence.